-This course provides full-time teaching experience in a public PK-12 class-room setting under the direction of a mentoring classroom teacher and a university supervisor.
+This course provides full-time teaching experience in a public PK-12 classroom setting under the direction of a mentoring classroom teacher and a university supervisor.
 Placement will be arranged by the Program Director in consultation with faculty.
 Bi-monthly seminars are required.
-Student teaching is required for all students seeking licensure through the Post-Baccalaureate Program.
+Student teaching is required for all students seeking licensure through the Master of Education -Initial Licensure program.
 Before registering for this course, students must have completed and passed EDUC 570/571, passed all required Praxis exams and taken and passed all undergraduate courses required for licensure.
-This course is Module III in the Post-Baccalaureate Program.
+This course is Module III in the Master of Education - Initial Licensure program.